 First Agape AMEZ congregation migrates to Gibson Grove church

-As Pastor of First Agape AME Zion Congregation since 1997, Reverend Bankhead was assigned by the African Methodist Episcopal Church as caretaker of the Gibson Grove AME Zion Church in 2003.
-Under his leadership the congregations of both churches were merged and had completed extensive repairs and renovations, operating at the site until a devastating fire burned down a significant portion of the building structure on Ash Wednesday 2004.
-Reconstruction efforts are still ongoing.
+As caretakers of the church building and property, First Agape AME Zion Congregation operated at the site until a devastating fire burned down a significant portion of the building structure on Ash Wednesday 2004.